traderepublic/Cilicon/README.md

 A logging or monitoring concept would greatly improve identifying and troubleshooting any potential issues and provide the ability to notify the team in real time.

 ### Setup Scripts
 A lot of the setup of both Host and Guest OS can be scripted.
-Providing scripts for common setups would greatly increate the time to get started with Cilicon.
+Providing scripts for common setups would greatly increase the time to get started with Cilicon.

 ## 👩‍💻 Join Us!